3 Things You Need to Know About UL Recognized Component Mark - Is it Required for AEGIS Rings?

 - AEGIS Shaft Grounding Rings do not have a UL RECOGNIZED COMPONENT MARK because it is not required by the motor or equipment manufacturers.
 The mark has nothing to do with motor repair or field installations and AEGIS Rings have no "restricted performance capabilities."

-- AEGIS shaft grounding rings are a passive shaft grounding device with no moving parts.
-They simply slide over the motor's shaft and the hundreds of thousands or even millions of conductive microfibers do the work, discharging shaft voltages away from the motor's bearings to ground.
+- The AEGIS Shaft Grounding Ring is a passive shaft grounding device with no moving parts.
+They simply sit over the motor's shaft and the hundreds of thousands of conductive microfibers do the work, discharging shaft voltage away from the motor's bearings to ground.

 2. Is it required that ALL components which go into a motor or system have a UL RECOGNIZED COMPONENT MARK?
 The simple answer is NO.